expo/expo/packages/expo-module-scripts/README.md

 If we were to use just Babel with the TypeScript plugin for the `build` command, Jest with `babel-jest` would be more closely aligned.

+### coverage

+Collects coverage for each test individually accepts `universal` or `enzyme`.
+Coverage is output in platform specific folders `coverage/{platform}`.
+By default each reporter can only ignore non-matching platform extensions, for instance web won't include `.ios`, `.android`, `.node`, or `.native` files.
+Unfortunately this means if you have a file like `foo.ts` and `foo.web.ts`, `foo.ts` will show as having 0% coverage.

+Rules regarding `Platform.OS` and `Platform.select` are also not respected by Jest's coverage reporter.

 ### lint

 This runs ESLint over the source JS and TypeScript files.